 - If the greatest dimension of the tumor is less than or equal to 1 cm, submit the whole tumor.
 If the greatest dimension is larger than 1 cm, submit representative sections, at least 3 and no more than 6 sections (including frozen section, if performed).
 Submit sections demonstrating relationships with adjacent uninvolved parenchyma and resection margin(s)/pleura.
 (NOTE: Tumor may have been banked prior to grossing – these measurements are of the fresh size before removal of tumor for tissue bank).

 - Document involvement (if present) of parietal pleura, chest wall, pericardium, diaphragm.

 - Examine the remainder of lung for satellite nodules or parenchymal abnormalities.

-- Satellite nodules: Are common and are often found by careful palpation.
+- Satellite nodules: Are common and are often found by careful palpation of thin slices.
 If present, measure their distance to the index lesion, to closest pleura, and to closest bronchial margin.
 Submit entirely.

 - Parenchymal consolidation or discoloring (pale, yellow or white, dusky): Describe and submit 2 representative sections.